drsalonsogil/montecarbo/README.md

 Cyt - Cytosine - 1 rotamer
 Gua - Guanine - 1 rotamer

-7) Number of confomers to be generated
+7) Number of conformers to be generated

 That's all!
 Enjoy!